The Bankrate promise

 Prefab fire pits

 Prefab kits come with everything you need to assemble.
-They blend right in, if your backyard contains stone or paver elements.
+They blend right in, especially if your backyard contains stone or paver elements.
 They’re not too expensive, with the average costs ranging from $500 to $600.
 It’s also easy to clean them, and you can treat them to prevent fading of the UV protective coating.

 Setting them up is also relatively easy.
 However, the quality of materials tends to be lower than you would find with custom-made fire pits, making prefab models more susceptible to damage and increasing the likelihood of replacing them more often.